Infinite dimensional Riemannian symmetric spaces with fixed-sign curvature operator: Introduction

 \subsection{Nonnegative curvature}

 In the case of nonnegative curvature, some more technicalities appear.
-The first one is the lack of automatic simply connectedness and the second one is the fact that the exponential map is not necessarily a diffeomorphism.
-Let $M$ be a symmetric space with nonnegative curvature operator.
-We say that $M$ has \textit{compact type} if the L$^*$-algebra associated to $M$ does not contain a nontrivial abelian ideal in $\mathfrak{p}$.
-Under the assumption of simply connectedness, we obtain the following theorem. \begin{theorem} Let $(M,g)$ be a simply-connected separable Riemannian symmetric space of compact type then $(M,g)$ is isometric to a Hilbertian product
+The first one is the lack of automatic simply-connectedness and the second one is the fact that the exponential map is not necessarily a diffeomorphism.
+Under the assumption of simply-connectedness, we obtain the following theorem. \begin{theorem} Let $(M,g)$ be a simply-connected separable Riemannian symmetric space with nonnegative curvature operator then $(M,g)$ is isometric to a Hilbertian product

-where each $M_i$ is a simply-connected irreducible Riemannian symmetric space completely determined by the orthogonal symmetric L$^*$-algebra $L_i$ associated to it.
-Each $M_i$ can be finite dimensional or $L_i$ is one of those orthogonal symmetric L$^*$-algebras described in Proposition \ref{compact}. \end{theorem}
+where $\mathcal{H}$ is a Hilbert space and each $M_i$ is a simply-connected irreducible Riemannian symmetric space.
+Each $M_i$ can be a finite dimensional Riemannian symmetric space of compact type or is homothetic to an element of the following list.